-- To pass the comprehensive examination, a student must get satisfactory grades in one of his/her major and one in non-major.
+- To pass the comprehensive examination, a student must get satisfactory grades in one of his/her majors and in one non-major.
 The examination is to be conducted thrice a year in the months of January, May and September.
 Students will be charged Rs.
 5,000 as comprehensive examination fee.
 Passing the comprehensive examination is a mandatory requirement for obtaining the MBA degree. - Students are allowed a maximum of two attempts to qualify for the comprehensive examination.
 A third attempt may be availed only after the Dean's permission.
 The comprehensive examination is taken only after the student has completed all course requirements and attained a CGPA of at least 3.0 in his/her program. - 3.
-A refresher course will be arranged by EMEC in the month of August for students who will appear in comprehensive exam of September, and will be conducted by faculty from within IOBM or hired from outside.
+A refresher course will be arranged by EMEC in the month of August for students who will appear in the comprehensive exam in September and will be conducted by faculty from within IoBM or hired from outside.
 Students will be charged a nominal fee for attending the refresher course.